Female Genital Mutilation (FGM/C) in

 Various terms have been used to refer to this procedure.
 The most commonly used terms are female genital mutilation, FGM, female genital mutilation/cutting, FGM/C, female circumcision, female genital cutting,

 When the awareness of FGM/C became known widely outside of the countries where it is practiced, it was originally referred to as "female circumcision."
 This creates confusion with male circumcision, a practice widespread -- particularly in North America.
-It is currently being promoted in Africa as a partial preventative against HIV infection and AIDS.
+It is currently being promoted in Africa as a partial preventative against the transmission of HIV infection and the subsequent development of AIDS.

 We recommend against the use of the term "female circumcision" because the motivations for the surgery and the effects that it has on people are very different: